lry127/gfw_proxy/README.md

 #### Step 2: get a working certificate

-Instead of teaching how to get a certificate from a public ca (certificate authority), I'll show you how to create your own one and trusted by yourself.
+Instead of teaching how to get a certificate from a public ca (certificate authority), I'll show you how to create your own one trusted by yourself.

 1. get a place to store the certificates